 Alcohol Sales Privatization:PFMA looks to give consumers the ability to purchase beer, wine and spirits in any quantity in grocery and convenience stores.
 We support privatizing wholesale and retail operations, and creating new licenses for interested retailers.
 PFMA opposes the Senate (SB 15) and Governor's Alcohol Modernization Plans.

 Minimum Wage Increases: PFMA opposes any increases to the minimum wage, and agrees with many legislators and other statewide groups that they could do more harm than good in aiding the growing economy.
-PFMA is neutral on Senator Wagner’s (R-York) proposal to raise the wage to $8.75 over three years.

 Increasing Lottery Sales Incentives for Retailers: PFMA would like to see expanded lottery gaming opportunities for members.
 We would also like to have consumers purchase cards from retailers in store for use in online lottery gaming.
 This would ensure continued store traffic and prevent a decline in revenues with the future of online play such as keno.
 PFMA testified in support of Governor Corbett’s proposal to privatize the lottery early in 2013.

-Raising the commission rate for retailers selling lottery products: PFMA supports increasing retailer’s commissions for selling lottery products from 5% up to 10% depending on weekly sales volume.
+Raising the commission rate for retailers selling lottery products: PFMA supports increasing retailer’s commissions for selling lottery products from 5% up to 10%, depending on weekly sales volume.
 Additionally, other incentives could be offered, depending on the type of game being sold.

 SNAP/WIC Regulations and Funding: SNAP and WIC are vital programs to our members and their customers.
 We would be concerned about any proposals involving funding cuts or burdensome regulations that may impede our members from participating or qualified individuals from accessing the program.
 PFMA supports HB 877 (Toohil), which would increase the distribution schedule from a 10-day to a 25-day period.